gidavies/WebAppDevOpsLab/README.md

 6. Select the QA environment and in Tasks click the plus sign and then search for the Azure Resource Group Deployment task.
 Select Add.
 <img src="images/IC_10.png" width="624"/>

 7. Set the Azure Details.
-Select the Azure subscription set up previously, Ensure that the Action is Create or update resource group, Enter a new resource group name for the QA environment e.g. WeAppQA-RG and set the location.
+Select the Azure subscription set up previously, Ensure that the Action is Create or update resource group, Enter a new resource group name for the QA environment e.g. WebAppQA-RG and set the location.
 <img src="images/IC_11.png" width="624"/>

 8. In the Template section set the Template (using the ... button) to Web App (Git) WebApp.ARM/azuredeploy.json and click OK.